sumeetbasak/ANE-Google-Analytics/README.md

 This is an Air native extension for Google Analytics on the iOS and Android platforms.

-**NOTE** The current release of the extension supports the new [Application profile](https://support.google.com/analytics/answer/1009714) for Google Analytics.
+**NOTE** The current release of the extension should be used with the new [App profile](https://support.google.com/analytics/answer/1009714) for Google Analytics.

 ## Introduction